CleverCloud/clever-components/docs/references/browser-support-reference.md

 ## What does it mean for users?

 As a user of this component library, you can be sure it will work in _modern browsers_.
-If you need wider browser support, you will need to enable it in your project.
+If you need wider browser support, you will need to adapt your project configuration and toolchain.

 When it comes to CSS features, we don't have a clear solution for you right now.

-When it comes to JavaScript language features, you will need to configure you're toolchain (bundler, transpiler...) to compile the source of our components.
+When it comes to JavaScript language features, you will need to configure your toolchain (bundler, transpiler...) to transform the source of our components to something that works for you context.

-When it comes to JavaScript and browser APIs than can be polyfilled, you will need to chose and load the appropriate polyfills yourself before you load our components.
+When it comes to JavaScript and browser APIs than can be polyfilled, you will need to choose and load the appropriate polyfills yourself before you load our components.

 ## What features are we waiting for?

-Thare are lots of exciting new Web features we'd like to use in this project but we still need to wait.
+There are lots of exciting new Web features we'd like to use in this project, but we still need to wait.

 ### Features landed in some browsers